AliruJulian/TheLibraryGame/README.md

 ### 4.)
 Change path in .htaccess and index.html

-The Application folder contains the two files:
+The Application folder contains the two files: .htaccess and index.html.
--.htaccess
--index.html
 In both there is a base path "YOURPATH", which needs to be changed.
 First search for the following line in the .htaccess file:

 ```apacheconf